telerik/maui-docs/controls/rating/rating-templated-rating.md

 # Templated Rating

-**RadTemplatedRating** component is designed to be used in the cases where it is easier to provide a template (e.g. just an image) for the rating items instead of creating custom `RadPathGeometry`.
-On top of the [common Rating API]({%slug rating-configuration%}) this component adds the following members:
+The `RadTemplatedRating` component is designed for cases where it is easier to provide a template (for example, an image) for the rating items instead of creating custom `RadPathGeometry`.

+On top of the [common Rating API]({%slug rating-configuration%}), this component adds the following members:

-* `ItemTemplate` (*DataTemplate*): Defines the template used in the rating item.
+* `ItemTemplate` (`DataTemplate`)&mdash;Defines the template used in the rating item.
-* `SelectedItemTemplate` (*DataTemplate*): Specifies the template used in the selected rating item.
+* `SelectedItemTemplate` (`DataTemplate`)&mdash;Specifies the template used in the selected rating item.

-> Set both templates - ItemTemplate and SelectedItemTemplate
+> Set both the `ItemTemplate` and `SelectedItemTemplate` templates.

 ![](images/rating-templates.png)

-RadTemplatedRating definition in XAML:
+The following example demonstrates how to define `RadTemplatedRating` in XAML:

 ```XAML
 <telerikInput:RadTemplatedRating AutomationId="templatedRating" ValueChanged="RadTemplatedRating_ValueChanged">